-Nicole Car is one of the most outstanding young singers to emerge from Australia in recent years.
+Nicole Car is one of the most outstanding singers to emerge from Australia in recent years.

-Since then, Nicole's many roles for Opera Australia have included Tatyana, Micaëla, Mimi (La bohème), Marguerite (Faust), Pamina (Die Zauberflöte), Leila (The Pearl Fishers), The Countess (Le nozze di Figaro) and both Donna Anna and Donna Elvira (Don Giovanni).
-She has sung Donna Anna for West Australian Opera and Adalgisa for Victorian Opera.
+For Opera Australia, Nicole has sung Tatyana, Micaëla, Mimì, Marguerite, Pamina (Die Zauberflöte), Leila (The Pearl Fishers), The Countess (Le nozze di Figaro) and both Donna Anna and Donna Elvira (Don Giovanni).
+She sang Donna Anna for West Australian Opera and Adalgisa (Norma) for Victorian Opera.

-Nicole is in increasing demand as a recording artist - appearing as soloist in the Deutsches Requiem for the MSO with bass-baritone Teddy Tahu Rhodes (ABC Classics), as featured artist on Rule Britannia! for the TSO (ABC Classics) and as Micaela in Carmen for Handa Opera on Sydney Harbour (CD/DVD - Opera Australia).
+She has recorded Brahms’ Deutsches Requiem with the Melbourne Symphony (ABC Classics), Rule Britannia! for the Tasmanian Symphony (ABC Classics) and featured as Micaela in Handa Opera on Sydney Harbour’s Carmen (CD/DVD - Opera Australia).